 To recap, I kept my summer mantel styling simple and light, while still getting a full look with the use of texture.

-What else could I use to decorate my mantelpiece for summer?
+What else could I use to decorate my summer mantel?

 Here are other things that I like to keep on hand for mantel decorating: